kingcaubalejo/s3thumbnail-resizer/ReadMe.md

 # s3ThumbnailResizer

-Out of boredom and because of programming I created a thumbnail resizer which resize the image based on the width and length of your choice.
+Out of boredom and procastination.
+I created a thumbnail resizer which resize the image based on the width and length of your choice.
 It gives you also and option to upload in to s3 and dynamo db for the metadata of the image.

 ## Getting Started